-From personal experience, I am aware that heat issues on laptops are often caused by a poor application of the stock thermal paste / compound (also known as "thermal interface material" or TIM), provided that the cooling system is functioning.
-The reason is simple: the thermal compound - as the name suggests - is supposed to facilitate the transfer of the heat from the CPU/GPU to the heatsink.
-This only works efficiently, though, if a very thin layer of compound is applied between CPU and heatsink in such a way that minimises the chance of creating "air bubbles" (air has a bad thermal conductivity).
-So the problem is that very often, the stock compound is applied in factories in ridiculously large amounts, that often spread out of the die of the CPU and that most certainly achieve the opposite effect by slowing down, instead of facilitating, the transfer of heat from CPU to heatsink.
-Sadly, Apple doesn't seem to be any different from other manufacturers from this point of view, despite the higher prices and the generally wonderful design and construction quality.
-Plus, often the stock thermal compound used by some manufacturers is quite cheap, and not based on some very efficient thermal conductive material.
+From personal experience, I am aware that heat issues on laptops are often caused by a poor application of the stock thermal paste (also known as “thermal interface material” or TIM), provided that the cooling system is functioning.
+The reason is simple: the thermal paste – as the name suggests – is supposed to facilitate the transfer of the heat from the CPU/GPU to the heatsink.
+This only works efficiently, though, if a very thin layer of thermal paste is applied between CPU and heatsink in such a way that minimises the chance of creating “air bubbles” (air has a bad thermal conductivity).
+So the problem is that very often, the stock thermal paste is applied in factories in ridiculously large amounts, that often spread out of the die of the CPU and that most certainly achieve the opposite effect by slowing down, instead of facilitating, the transfer of heat from CPU to heatsink.
+Sadly, Apple doesn’t seem to be any different from other manufacturers from this point of view, despite the higher prices and the generally wonderful design and construction quality.
+Plus, often the stock thermal paste used by some manufacturers is quite cheap, and not based on some very efficient thermally conductive material.

-In the past, I have almost always reapplied the thermal compound in my computers and replaced the stock compound with something better (especially with desktops that I liked to overclock) very often with great results, but in this particular case, having purchased the very expensive Apple Care cover together with the laptop, ideally I didn't want to void the warranty.
+In the past, I have almost always reapplied the thermal paste in my computers and replaced the stock paste with something better (especially with desktops that I liked to overclock) very often with great results, but in this particular case, having purchased the very expensive Apple Care cover together with the laptop, ideally I didn’t want to void the warranty.

 Disassembling the laptop, removing the thermal paste and reapplying it, then reassembling the laptop… obviously doesn’t fit in Apple’s description of “user replaceable parts” (only hard drives and memory can be replaced / upgraded on Macbook Pros by the owner without affecting the warranty).

-Having said that, I had already opened my MBP, previously, not only to upgrade the memory and replace the HDD with an SSD, but also to replace the optical drive (which I now use with a cheap USB slim case the few times in a year I might need it) with a cheap version of the OWC Data Doubler I found on Ebay, so that I can use the ultra speedy 240GB SSD for OS and applications, and at the same time have the stock 500GB HDD installed as additional storage for iTunes and iPhoto libraries, and that kind of stuff that takes a lot of disk space.
+Having said that, I had already opened my MBP, previously, not only to upgrade the memory and replace the HDD with an SSD, but also to replace the optical drive with a cheap version of the OWC Data Doubler I found on Ebay, so that I can use the ultra speedy 240GB SSD for OS and applications, and at the same time have the stock 500GB HDD installed as additional storage for iTunes and iPhoto libraries, and that kind of stuff that takes a lot of disk space.

-As the name suggests, the IC Diamond is a special thermal compound in that it contains 92% pure Diamond, which has a much better thermal conductivity than materials such as the silver used in other popular thermal compounds like the Arctic Silver 5.
-Besides the great thermal conductivity, another great advantage of such a compound is that it is not electrically conductive, so it's not, say, as risky to use as the silver based ones.
-Having said that, unfortunately the IC Diamond is a very hard compound and it can be tricky to apply, especially on laptops where heatsinks are very light; I would likely recommend this kind of paste more for desktop computers than for laptops for this very reason.
-On desktop computers, the best way of applying a thermal compound is to place a pea-size amount of paste on the middle of the CPU's die, and let some heavy heatsink press and spread the paste evenly across most of the surface of the die... on laptops, due to the heatsinks being very light and due to the light pressure when they are fixed against the CPU, this technique would not work well, especially with such a hard thermal compound like the IC Diamond.
-Therefore in these cases, the easiest way is to just spread a small amount of compound manually across the surface of the die (I usually use an old credit card or something similar) until a very thin layer of compound covers the whole surface.
-This won't ensure that no air bubbles will be produced between the CPU and the heatsink, but works fairly well in most cases.
+As the name suggests, the IC Diamond is a special thermal paste in that it contains 92% pure Diamond, which has a much better thermal conductivity than materials such as the silver used in other popular types of thermal paste like the Arctic Silver 5.
+Besides the great thermal conductivity, another great advantage of such a thermal paste is that it is not electrically conductive, so it’s not as risky to use as the silver based ones.
+Unfortunately though the IC Diamond is a very hard paste and it can be tricky to apply, especially on laptops where heatsinks are very light; I would likely recommend this kind of thermal paste more for desktop computers than for laptops for this very reason.
+On desktop computers, the best way of applying a thermal paste is to place a pea-size amount of paste on the middle of the CPU’s die, and let some heavy heatsink press and spread the paste evenly across most of the surface of the die… on laptops, due to the heatsinks being very light and due to the light pressure when they are fixed against the CPU, this technique would not work well, especially with such a hard thermal paste like the IC Diamond.
+Therefore in these cases, the easiest way is to just spread a small amount of paste manually across the surface of the die (I usually use an old credit card or something similar) until a very thin layer of paste covers the whole surface.
+This won’t ensure that no air bubbles will be produced between the CPU and the heatsink, but works fairly well in most cases.
 Alternatively, you may want to use something like the Arctic Cooling MX-4, which is another pretty efficient thermal paste (albeit not as efficient as the IC Diamond on paper) and is also not electrically conductive, plus it is a lot easier to apply than the IC Diamond.

 If you are experiencing the same kind of heat-related issues with your own MBP, and want to try and reapply the thermal paste – provided you are well aware that this will virtually void the warranty, if any – I’d recommend you to get some proper screw drivers first.
 I don’t have any particular set of tools with me, but I usually use these screw drivers that I got when I purchased the OWC SDD, and they are great for laptops (note the little bluish tool on the right, this is very useful with Apple’s ribbon cables):

-The only problem I had when I disassembled my MBP was to remove the battery: apparently Apple has changed again the screws used for the battery and in my case I had to purchase a tri wing screw driver from Maplin like the one in the picture to be able to remove the battery:
+The only problem I had when I disassembled my MBP was removing the battery: apparently Apple has changed again the screws used for the battery and in my case I had to purchase a tri wing screw driver from Maplin like the one in the picture to be able to remove it:

 I didn’t need any other tools, apart from some alcohol – I use Isopropanol – and some lint free cloth to properly clean both the CPU and the GPU after removing the old thermal paste and before reapplying the new one: